-In regards to the signed RBL facility, BW Energy elaborated that it has an initial commitment of $200 million which can be expanded up to an additional $100 million.
-The firm outlined that the secured long-term debt facility has been provided by a syndicate of five international banks and has a tenor of six years.
+In regards to the signed RBL facility, BW Energy elaborates that it has an initial commitment of $200 million which can be expanded up to an additional $100 million.
+The firm outlines that the secured long-term debt facility has been provided by a syndicate of five international banks and has a tenor of six years.

 Carl K. Arnet, the CEO of BW Energy, remarked: “We are pleased to conclude the RBL which attracted strong interest from a number of international banks and we welcome the support of our new lenders.
 The facility provides additional liquidity to finance our development of the Dussafu license in Gabon and drive future production growth and long-term value creation from this highly attractive oil producing area.”

 Back in May 2022, BW Energy informed that an increased risk of delays was still present for its Hibiscus/Ruche development off Gabon due to price inflation on services and materials, although, it was still on track for the first oil later this year.

 However, the timeline changed in July 2022 when the company disclosed that the first oil from the project might be delayed due to a potential change in the schedule of Borr Drilling’s Norve jack-up rig, which would impact the rig’s availability.